elastisys/terms/terms-of-service.md

 </tbody>
 </table>

+## A3.9 Pricing

+Pricing of Additional Services is performed as for the Compliant Kubernetes environment that hosts them.
+See [A2.8 Pricing](#a28-pricing).

 # Appendix 4 Privacy Policy for Authorized Users [All Services]

 This Appendix applies to both Managed Services and Self-managed Services.